graphql-dotnet/graphql-dotnet/BOUNTY.md

 You ARE NOT eligible to participate in the Program if you meet any of the following criteria:

-* You are a resident of any countries under U.S. sanctions (see link for current sanctions list posted by the United States Treasury Department) or any other country that does not allow participation in this type of program;
+* You are a resident of any countries under U.S. sanctions (see link for current sanctions list posted by the United States Treasury Department) or any other country that does not allow participation in this type of program; or

-* You are under the age of 14;
+* You are under the age of 14.

 By posting any issue, pull request, or other form of submission to GraphQL.NET (a Submission), whether or not it is accepted through this bounty program, you: